 “What did I do to deserve this?”

-The effect of the COVID-19 on debt and mental health is worrying to say the least, and getting back on track following the pandemic will look different for everyone.
+The effect of the COVID-19 on debt and mental health is worrying to say the least and getting back on track following the pandemic will look different for everyone.

 However, the rise of debt and mental health issues during the coronavirus crisis has changed our relationship with money, which going forward, can only be seen as a positive.
-Mobile Banking app, N26, surveyed 10,000 people, and of those, 65% have been putting aside more money in an attempt to build up a savings pot for tough times.
+Mobile Banking app, N26, surveyed 10,000 people and of those, 65% have been putting aside more money in an attempt to build up a savings pot for tough times.

 In addition to this, 73% of consumers said that they have adapted their financial priorities, with almost two-thirds claiming concerns about the economy being the reason for this.

-Going forward, and if continued, these changes promote a sensible approach to finances that, in turn, could help reduce the amount of personal debt in the UK and further diminish mental health struggles caused by said debt.
+If maintained, these changes promote a sensible approach to finances that, in turn, could help reduce the amount of personal debt in the UK and further diminish mental health struggles caused by said debt.

-For those struggling with debt and/or their mental health during these unprecedented and unsettling times, it’s important that help is sought, and there are plenty of services that offer free, non-judgemental, and confidential advice.
+For those struggling with debt and/or their mental health during these unprecedented and unsettling times, it’s important that help is sought and there are plenty of services that offer free, non-judgemental, and confidential advice.

 About Freeze Debt